RTX4O9O/DiscordBotOnlineTool/README.md

 # Discord Bot Online Tool

-# A Super Simple Discord Bot Host Tool
+# A Super Simple Discord Bot Hosting Tool

 ## What is this